 In previous years we have taken art students to a wide range of great cities including Paris, Barcelona, Vienna, Florence, Rome and New York.
 Visiting galleries and museums in London is a central feature of the art, art & design and photography courses.

-The Year 12 Media and AS Film Studies students attend a conference in Disneyland Paris in order to support their industry studies.
+The Year 12 Media and Film Studies students attend a conference in Disneyland Paris in order to support their industry studies.
 The speakers include journalists from Al Jazeera, the BBFC, CNN and the Disney Corporation themselves.
 Historians have also joined forces with Film students on several visits to Berlin.
 The highlights of the visit include excursions to the Story of Berlin, The Jewish Museum, Check Point Charlie, the Stasi Prison.
 Business students engage in a series of visits that take them to numerous locations across London to work with professionals in the sector.
 Languages students have recently returned from Southern France, having sampled the delights of Olron, La Rochelle and Paris.
 Drama students perhaps hold the record for the number of school journeys they attend in any given term: they're always at the theatre in central London and elsewhere as barely a week goes by without a trip to the theatre to see world class productions and work by up-and-coming playwrights.
+In summer 2018 a bunch of Tallis students are off to Borneo as well.